grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 * `changeDir(directoryEntry)` - **Overloaded method** - Navigates us to a directory using a filesystem entry object we already have.

 * `makeDir(pathSTR)` - Similar to the `changeDir` function, but we won't be navigated to that directory and it will always be created for us.
-If we listen to the `DIRECTORY_READY` event, we gain access to the entry object.
+If we listen to the `DIRECTORY_MADE` event, we gain access to the entry object.

 * `up()` - Same as performing a "**cd ..**".
 We essentially navigate up to the parent of our _**current working directory**_.